Next-Gen-Knowledge-Hub/mongo-wokshop/4-replication_and_sharding/REPLICATION.md

 - _WRITE CONCERNS_
 - _JOURNALING_
 - _READ SCALING_ (Attempt to read data from secondary replicas)
-- _TAGGING_ (connect to specific cluster with tagging) ask gpt for sample code
+- _TAGGING_ (connect to specific cluster with tagging) you can use that operation for `multi tenancy` too.

 # Conclusion